 New Advanced Filter Feature & What This Means For Advanced Find

-Advanced Find is a lingering legacy feature from Dynamics CRM which Microsoft hasn't yet got around to replacing in the Unified Interface.
-In the 2020 Release Wave 1, the introduction of Advanced Filtering suggests the way ahead.
+Advanced Find is a legacy feature from Dynamics CRM which Microsoft hasn't yet got around to replacing in the Unified Interface, but in the 2020 Release Wave 1 it introduced Advanced Filtering.

-In the latest update of Microsoft Dynamics 365, a new Advanced Filter icon is shown on list views for standard and custom entities.
+In this update for Microsoft Dynamics 365 and model-driven apps, an Advanced Filter icon is shown on list views for standard and custom entities.
 Clicking this opens the expression builder panel.